bsharanya-25/DSA-Guide/README (3).md

 Grasp stack and queue concepts, operations, and practice problems involving them.

 ### Recursion:
-Understand recursion, its advantages, solve recursive problems, and learn to think recursively.
+Understand recursion, and its advantages, solve recursive problems, and learn to think recursively.

 ### Trees and Graphs:
-Explore binary trees, traversal techniques, and basics of graphs and their representation.
+Explore binary trees, traversal techniques, and the basics of graphs and their representation.

 ### Searching and Sorting:
 Dive deeper into more efficient sorting algorithms (merge, quick) and advanced searching techniques.